Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/README.md

 ## 📍 Roadmap

-- [ ] Create automatic deployment of scenarios
+- [ ] Create automatic deployment of scenarios.
+- [x] Include theory and useful tips.
+- [ ] Create comprehensive guide with security measures for holistic container protection.
 - [ ] Complete the full CCSE path with scenarios and exercises including documentation for each of them.
-  - [x] Set docker registry V2 securely
+  - [x] Set docker registry V2 securely.
   - [x] Interact with docker API server using python Docker SDK
   - [x] Samples of interaction with Docker daemon through API rest.
+  - [x] How to configure Docker Daemon over HTTPS.
   - [ ] How to create a container from scratch.
   - [ ] Holistic container analysis.